CDRT/mk_docs/docs/guides/tvrm/index.md

 ### Promote or Demote Update Status

-Status controls which packages a client deployment tool (such as Thin Installer or System Update pointed at this repository) will install.
+Status controls which packages a client deployment tool (such as Lenovo Commercial Vantage or Thin Installer pointed at this repository) will install.

 1. Select a single package row.
 2. Use the **Test / Active** toggle slider in the action bar.
 When the toggle shows **Test** highlighted, the package is in Test status; when **Active** is highlighted, it is Active.